Green Party Northern Ireland leader loses seat on Belfast City Council

 He remained in contention until the final stage of the count in the Castle District Electoral Area (DEA), but lost in the end to Carl Whyte of the SDLP.

-By 7.30pm on Friday, just 18 of the 60 seats on the capital’s council had been filled.
+By 9.30pm on Friday, almost half of the 60 seats on the capital’s council had been filled.

-Sinn Fein and the DUP appeared to be on course to hold their respective strengths on the council.
+Sinn Fein appeared to be on course to hold their strength on the council.

 Alliance leader Naomi Long said she believes her party had performed well in Belfast.